 About the Exhibit

-This Vatican-approved international exhibit was designed and created by Carlo Acutis, Servant of God.
+This Vatican-approved international exhibit was designed and created by Venerable Carlo Acutis.
 Carlo, an artist, cartoonist and avid computer enthusiast, created the art for the panels before his death from leukemia at age 15.
 His goal during his short life was to help bring others closer to Jesus through awareness of the mystery of the Eucharist.
 Carlo received the sacrament of the Eucharist daily and desired to share the joy of Christ’s presence with the world through his God-given talents.
 The exhibit is presented in the United States by the Real Presence Eucharistic Education and Adoration Society.

 The display features detailed panels highlighting some of the most powerful Eucharistic miracles of the world.
 Each panel tells the story of a Eucharistic miracle and is accompanied by photos and artwork.
 The panels were selected from 126 recognized accounts that date from as early as the third century.
 All of the miracles displayed in this exhibition have been recognized by their local bishops.
 The display’s purpose is to increase awareness of the Real Presence of our Lord in the Eucharist and promote Eucharistic adoration.